qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ##### Table Calculations
-With Table Calculations you can add more analytical power to the table charts, creating new columns that calculate running aggregates and other functions on the selected columns of data. <a href="/docs/ui-docs/dataviews/table-calculations">Table Calculations</a> have been discussed in detail in another article.
+With Table Calculations you can add more analytical power to the table charts, creating new columns that calculate running aggregates and other functions on the selected columns of data. <a href="/docs/ui-docs/dataviews/table-calculations" target="_blank">Table Calculations</a> have been discussed in detail in another article.

 ##### Aggregated Formulas
 Formulas apply to the values of one row of data and their results are presented as new columns for the same row.
 Standard formulas can be used on the raw data while aggregated formulas do the same thing for data that has been grouped and aggregated for a chart.